Deleted in 10–15% of all human cancers

 ~15%

-of all solid tumors carry homozygous MTAP deletion
+of solid tumors carry homozygous MTAP deletion

 9p21.3